Allegheny County Airport Authority

-Allegheny County Airport Authority is a municipal authority in Allegheny County, Pennsylvania that oversees and maintains the Allegheny County airport system.
+Allegheny County Airport Authority is a municipal authority in Allegheny County, Pennsylvania, United States, that oversees and maintains the Allegheny County airport system.
 These include management of Pittsburgh International Airport as well as Allegheny County Airport.
 The authority is also a key lobbying and public interest agency often representing the local aviation industry and related industry interests in Harrisburg (the state capital) and on the federal level.

-The authority holds over $500 million in debt from construction of the Pittsburgh International Airport.